What is lifting equipment? An A-Z overview for warehouses and factories.

 Inspection deadlines and cycles

-Skipping or delaying inspections not only poses accident risks but can also lead to administrative fines or operational suspension.
+Skipping or delaying inspections not only poses accident risks but can also lead to administrative fines or operation suspensions.

 Requirements for operators

-Besides the equipment, human factors are key to safety.
+Besides the equipment, humans are the key element of safety.
 Lifting equipment operators must:

-• Do not operate when the equipment shows abnormal signs
+Do not operate when the equipment shows signs of abnormality.

 => Read more: